This post may contain affiliate links. Please read our disclosure policy.

 - 1 1/2 cups butter (24 tablespoons/ 3 sticks), diced

 - 1 1/2 - 2 cups blackberry jam*

 - Preheat the oven to 350 degrees and line a 9×13 inch baking pan with parchment paper.
 Set aside.

 - Making the Crust: Mix the oats, flour, brown sugar, baking powder, and salt in a large bowl.
-Using a pastry blender, a fork, or two knives, cut butter into flour mixture until it appears sandy and forms fine crumbs.
+Using a pastry blender, a fork, or two knives, cut cold butter into flour mixture until it has a sandy texture and forms fine crumbs.
 Stir in the milk and vanilla until crumbs are moistened.
 Press two-thirds of the crumble into the bottom of the prepared baking pan.
-Bake for 10 minutes.
+Bake for 12 minutes.

 - Baking the Jam Bars: Remove the crust from the oven and spread the jam over the top.
 If necessary, warm the jam in the microwave until it is spreadable.
 Sprinkle the remaining 1/3 streusel over the top of the jam layer; bake for another 25-30 minutes or until the crust is lightly golden brown.

 - Cooling: Remove the bars from the oven and cool completely before cutting.
 Because I can be a tad impatient — and my guys will devour them too soon, I like to refrigerate the bars until they become solid enough to cut.
 But… if you’re like me and can’t wait, sometimes, they’re kind of good warm too.
 Add some melty vanilla ice cream for an extra special treat.
 Otherwise, cut into 9 to 16 bars when cool and firm.